rekhapasupulet/Data-Analysis/README.md

 ## Research Questions
-Analysis 1.
-Is there any difference between the average morning and afternoon trip durations?
+1. Is there any difference between the average morning and afternoon trip durations?
-Analysis 2.
-Is there any difference in the average trip duration between the morning, afternoon, evening, and night?
+2. Is there any difference in the average trip duration between the morning, afternoon, evening, and night?
-Analysis 3.
-Is there any interaction between PUborough(pick-up point) and TimeOfDay when considering average trip duration?
+3. Is there any interaction between PUborough(pick-up point) and TimeOfDay when considering average trip duration?
-Analysis 4.
-How can one increase tip amounts?
+4. How can one increase tip amounts?
 # Data-Analysis
 ## Basic EDA
 Let us look into the trip duration of this dataset.